 Instructions

-- Place all the ingredients in your food processor, starting with ½ cup water.
+- Place the avocado, lemon juice, cilantro, garlic, yogurt, salt, pepper, cumin, cayenne, and water in your food processor.
 Process until very smooth, about 1 minute, stopping once to scrape the sides of the bowl with a spatula.

 - Check the consistency and, if desired, add up to ¼ cup more water and process to combine.

-- Mix again, garnish with cilantro leaves, and serve.
+- Cover and refrigerate the soup for 30 minutes.
+Mix it again, divide it among 4 individual bowls, garnish with cilantro leaves, and serve.

 Notes